isc-projects/bind9/doc/arm/reference.rst

-         Whenever the resolver sends out queries to an EDNS-compliant server, it always sets the DO bit indicating it can support DNSSEC responses even if ``dnssec-validation`` is off.
+         Whenever the resolver sends out queries to an EDNS-compliant server, it always sets the DO bit indicating it can support DNSSEC responses, even if ``dnssec-validation`` is off.

 ``validate-except``
-   Specifies a list of domain names at and beneath which DNSSEC validation should *not* be performed, regardless of the presence of a trust anchor at or above those names.
-This may be used, for example, when configuring a top-level domain intended only for local use, so that the lack of a secure delegation for that domain in the root zone will not cause validation failures.
-(This is similar to setting a negative trust anchor, except that it is a permanent configuration, whereas negative trust anchors expire and are removed after a set period of time.)
+   This specifies a list of domain names at and beneath which DNSSEC validation should *not* be performed, regardless of the presence of a trust anchor at or above those names.
+This may be used, for example, when configuring a top-level domain intended only for local use, so that the lack of a secure delegation for that domain in the root zone does not cause validation failures.
+(This is similar to setting a negative trust anchor except that it is a permanent configuration, whereas negative trust anchors expire and are removed after a set period of time.)

 ``dnssec-accept-expired``
-   Accept expired signatures when verifying DNSSEC signatures.
+   This accepts expired signatures when verifying DNSSEC signatures.
 The default is ``no``.
 Setting this option to ``yes`` leaves ``named`` vulnerable to replay attacks.